RedisLabs/raft/docs/Using.md

 ```

-> :bulb: In the code snippets, error handling is skipped.
-You should check the return code of the library functions all the time.
-For example, you can only submit new requests on the leader node.
-The above function calls will fail if the node is not the leader.

 Log compaction
 ------------------

 Over time, log file will grow.
-Libraft does not initiate log compaction itself.
+Library does not initiate log compaction itself.
 Application should decide when to take a snapshot. (e.g if log file grows over a limit)

 These are the steps when you want to save a snapshot: